badwuolf/badwuolf/README.md

-- 👋 Hi, I’m @badwuolf    I am an accountant by day and wannabe data analyst at night :-P
+- 👋 Hi, I’m @badwuolf
-- 👀 I’m interested in ...  combining the two somehow
+- 👀 I’m interested in ...
 - 🌱 I’m currently learning ...
 SQL, Power BI , Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...  johndoecz@gmail.com